tomcritchlow/tomcritchlow.github.io/_posts/2019-04-04-the-strategic-independent.md

 You can see that (roughly) the total amount of work is constant but there is a phase shift from strategy at the beginning to mostly execution & implementation (stewardship) and then a hard shift back into strategic work.

-If you look at strategy on it's own:
+If you look at strategy on its own:

 ![](/images/strategy-only.png)